 Set Up Conversion Tracking

 How can you measure your conversion status without tracking it?
-Tracking your conversion enables you to figure out potential issues and identify the solution on how to fix them.
+Tracking your form conversion rate enables you to figure out potential issues and identify the solution on how to fix them.
 There are many reliable conversion tracking tools to give you a hand, such as Google Analytics and Hotjar.

 Google Analytics allows you to track many types of conversions, including form conversion.
 The data is collected based on the user activities.
 If a visitor completes a form and reaches a “thank you” page, Google Analytics will track that activity, then show you the traffic source and compare it with the conversion goal.